p-twinkle/PerishPredict-Smart-Vision-for-Produce-Spoilage-Detection/README.md

 ## Problem Statement

 Grocery retail faces significant challenges in managing food waste, particularly with perishable items like fresh produce.
 This project aims to address this issue by leveraging technology to identify spoiled or damaged produce before it reaches store shelves.
-By utilizing a pre-trained foundation model with image recognition capabilities, we can assess the quality of perishable products, ensuring only the best produce is offered to consumers, thereby enhancing profitability and customer experience[1].
+By utilizing a pre-trained foundation model with image recognition capabilities, we can assess the quality of perishable products, ensuring only the best produce is offered to consumers, thereby enhancing profitability and customer experience.

 ## Dataset

 Our project utilizes a dataset of approximately 30,000 images, including a wide variety of fruits and vegetables in both fresh and spoiled conditions.
-The dataset, sourced from Kaggle, contains labeled images for balanced and diverse training and evaluation[1].
+The dataset, sourced from Kaggle, contains labeled images for balanced and diverse training and evaluation.

 ### Key Features:
 - **Size**: ~30,000 images